KDesp73/Password-Manager/README.md

 # Password Manager

-A command line program for managing passwords writen in Java, with the use of Microsoft Access Database.
+A command line program for managing passwords written in Java, with the use of Microsoft Access Database.

 ## Dependencies